 With just your bachelor's degree, you can open up a whole world of opportunities that you may have never thought about.
 What's more, having a bachelor's degree in a criminal justice field shows that you are able to accomplish the goals you set – and that you're serious about succeeding in criminal justice.

 Check it out—Here are the top 10 jobs you might not have thought of, but can apply for after finishing one of the criminal justice programs at a school near you…

 Did you know that theft is such a huge problem for retail stores that many large chains have their own security departments…full of thieves?

 In many cases, these officers are even better equipped to handle theft crimes than the local police departments, because they have been stealing as part of their training!
 These professional thieves turned security guards are a big deal!

-In fact, according to an article by the LA Times, retail theft amounted to around $44 billion in 2014.
+In fact, according to a June 2017 Time article, retail theft amounted to around $48.9 billion in 2016.
 That's why many professionals who major in criminal justice see this as a great career option.
 The knowledge and skills you learn while earning your degree can help you work in loss prevention.